kestra-io/examples/terraform_cloud.md

 Now let's create a user and assign it the role we've just created.

+## Terraform Variables

 Now we need to add those credentials as Variables in the Terraform Cloud Workspace.
-Let's go to the Workspace Overview -> Variables, and let's add the following variables:
+Let's go to the Workspace Overview - Variables, and let's add the following variables:

 1. `username` - the username of the user we've just created
 2. `password` - the password of the user we've just created